LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 !!! tip "Open each link below in a separate tab"
     It is best to open each link below in a separate tab so you can return to this list and keep using the links in each step.

-1. Delete all the identifiers that you can, following the steps in [First Time: Delete Identifiers](gh-first-time.md#delete-identifiers)
+1. Delete all the identifiers that you can, following the steps in [Configure to Use Browser: Delete Identifiers](gh-first-time.md#delete-identifiers)
     - Delete all the other identifiers first, then try to delete the *Loop* identifier with the wrong <code>TEAMID</code>
     - It is fine to just ignore identifiers with the wrong <code>TEAMID</code>, but do not use them